puckk/RSAUtils/README.md

 rsabuilder
 ==========

-Script to create public and private key via openssl using "p", "q" and "e" in decimal value
+Script to create public and private key in DER and PEM format via openssl using "p", "q" and "e" in decimal value

 Example: